Jacques Cousteau: 1950–1970s

 In 1976, Cousteau located the wreck of HMHS Britannic, which had sunk on 21 November 1916 after striking a mine in the Kea Channel, the third and final of the three liners and the younger sister to the RMS Olympic and RMS Titanic.
 He also found the wreck of the French 17th-century ship-of-the-line La Therese in coastal waters of Crete.

 In 1977, together with Peter Scott, he received the UN International Pahlavi Environment prize.

 On 28 June 1979, while the Calypso was on an expedition to Portugal, his second son Philippe, his preferred and designated successor and with whom he had co-produced all his films since 1969, died in a PBY Catalina flying boat crash in the Tagus River near Lisbon.
 Cousteau was deeply affected.
-He called his eldest son, the architect Jean-Michel, to his side.
-This collaboration lasted 14 years.
+He called his eldest son, the architect Jean-Michel, to his side to help run the Cousteau Society.
+This collaboration lasted 14 years before Jean-Michel left the organization to produce environmental films.

 1980–1990s

 From 1980 to 1981, he was a regular on the animal reality show Those Amazing Animals, along with Burgess Meredith, Priscilla Presley, and Jim Stafford.